 The Ithaca Sciencenter invites the Graduate BMES chapter to host public events to inspire excitement for science in young students, especially in more rural, underserved communities.
 Our chapter has led interactive science demonstrations where 15 to 150+ young students participated in astronomy/earth science, chemistry, optics, genetic engineering, and robotics demonstrations.

 Our BMES chapter has held hands-on demonstrations at local elementary schools to celebrate science, technology, engineering, art, and math (STEAM) and encourage young learners to explore careers in the sciences.

 Each year the BMES group also organizes several social events for graduate students to connect with each other as well as with faculty.
-Recent social events included student-faculty happy hours, an end-of-year picnic, department holiday party, movie and game nights, wine and paint night, karaoke, and a wine tour.
+Recent social events included student-faculty online happy hours, including cultural happy hours to promote cultural diversity, a department holiday party, movie and game nights, wine and paint night, karaoke, and a wine tour.